bhurt/HaskellNotes/README.md

 HaskellNotes
 ============

-Notes on Haskell, especially on how to create a new library
+Notes on Haskell, especially on how to create a new library.
+Note these are just my notes, based on my best understanding, and do not necessarily represent best practices.

 These are my notes on how to create a new Haskell library, using github and cabal.